 We are still performing transplants.

-Please be reassured that we have very high standards of infection control in the hospital.
-If you need to come to the hospital for treatment, you can be confident you will be cared for safely.
+We have very high standards of infection control throughout Royal Papworth Hospital.
+If you need to come to our hospital for treatment, you can be confident you will be cared for safely.

-If you come into the hospital for treatment, you will notice a number of measures that we have introduced to ensure the safety of staff and patients, including: red markings and stickers on the floor to indicate a two-metre distance; perspex screens at receiption desks; markings in our lift to ensure social distancing; one-way systems; and extra wall-mounted hand sanitisers installed throughout the hospital.
+If you come into the hospital for treatment, you will notice a number of measures to ensure the safety of staff and patients, including: red markings and stickers on the floor to indicate a two-metre distance; perspex screens at reception desks; markings in our lift to ensure social distancing; one-way systems; and extra wall-mounted hand sanitisers installed throughout the hospital.

 Across the NHS we have had to focus on our COVID-19 response and other patients who are in most urgent need of treatment.
 People whose care is deemed 'urgent' have been prioritised, however we are regularly reviewing patients on our waiting lists and if we feel you would be adversely impacted by waiting longer, you will be booked in.
 This priority is being assess by clinical need and not necessarily the length of time an individual has been waiting.

 We have an important duty to protect patients who are on our waiting lists and fully understand that if you are waiting for treatment you might be disappointed and worried and for that we are sorry.
 If you are on our waiting list and begin to feel unwell at any point, please contact your GP (or call 999 in an emergency).

 Our emergency pathways have remained open throughout the COVID-19 pandemic.
 This includes: heart transplants which have been listed as 'urgent'; heart attack treatment including the insertion of coronary stents; lung cancer surgery because early treatment is vital to improve outcomes; and other emergency surgery such as aortic dissection.